 Honey Grilled Pineapple

-- Put the pineapple slices in a large bowl with the honey, vanilla and cinnamon and mix well.
+- Put slices of 1 large Pineapple into a large bowl with 2 tablespoon Honey, 1 teaspoon Vanilla extract and 0.5 teaspoon Cinnamon and mix well.

-- Put in a lightly oiled griddle pan and cook for 3-4 minutes.
+- Lightly oil a griddle pan with 1 teaspoon Olive oil and cook the pineapple for 3-4 minutes.

 - Flip them over and cook for another 3-4 minutes.

 - Tastes great served with vanilla ice cream (optional).

 - Make sure you choose a perfectly ripe pineapple, as it will really help get the most natural sweetness once grilled.

 - If you leave the honey, vanilla and cinnamon out and just grill the pineapple plain, then it's a great topping for a burger or a salad.